3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-Radiative transfer codes based on the methods of long or short-characteristics solve the radiative transfer equation for a discrete set of geometric rays, see Fig.~\ref{fig:AngleQuad}.
-The \textit{angle quadrature} defines which rays have been chosen and how they are weighted when integrating intensities.
 For NLTE, for example, the mean intensity $J_{\nu}$ is the quantity that is needed in order to solve the rate equations.
 The value of $J_{\nu}$ is the integral of the directed intensities over the unit sphere

 where we introduced $\mu$=$\cos\theta$ for convenience.
 The resulting monochromatic net flux from an astronomical object $F_{\nu}$ is defined as:

 and the emerging flux is given by integration over the interval where $\mu$ is positive, therefore: